-The Kyneton Community Garden located in the horticulture area at the Kyneton Secondary College in Epping Street welcomes everyone – whether you are a gardener already or would like to learn.
+The Kyneton Community Garden located in the horticulture area at the Kyneton High School in Epping Street welcomes everyone – whether you are a gardener already or would like to learn.

-The Kyneton Community Garden came about from an agreement between Kyneton Transition Hub and Kyneton Secondary College.
+The Kyneton Community Garden came about from an agreement between Kyneton Transition Hub and Kyneton High School.
 When it started there were existing fruit trees, a chicken run, tool shed, greenhouse and shade house and plenty of tools – so we had a great start.

 The low level raised beds are being replaced with higher wicking beds made from apple bins.
 Wicking beds have a reservoir of water at the bottom so they use little water and still deliver the optimum moisture to the plants.
 They are ideal for long hot summers.
 If you want to learn how to build and use a wicking bed we’re happy to help.